SquaredHelix/Futurehome-Writeup/CUBE 1V1-EU.md

 The hub has a hidden homekit integration that can not be installed through the app.
 Instead it can be installed by typing ```sudo apt install homekit``` to download it from the futurehome repository.
 I think this integration is unfinished as I can only make it control the modes (home/away/sleep/vacation), but not individual devices.

 The homekit pairing pin (8-digit) can be extracted from the location ```/var/lib/futurehome/homekit/pin```.

+---

+### Service notes
+Here are some of the information I have been able to research about the special services that run on the device

+* ### cloud-bridge
+    Description: "MQTT Cloud bridge bridges local MQTT broker with cloud IoT services like AWS IoT"

+    This seems to be what connects the hub to the futurehome app, and the only thing that appears to have an established internet connection at all times.
+This might be all that is required to disable remote management, however there may still be polling done at longer intervals.
+More monitoring is required to know for sure that this is all we need to disable.

+    In this case we can disable it with
+    ```systemctl disable --now cloud-bridge```

+* ### vinculum
+    Description: "Futurehome core software"

+* ### mosquitto
+    Description: "MQTT Logger for Futurehome"

+* ### ecollector
+    Description: "Event collector service.futurehome"

+* ### tpflow
+    Description: "Thingplex TpFlow is IoT rule and flow engine"

+* ### energy-guard
+    Description: "Energy Guard is a service responsible for monitoring and managing energy consumption to limit costs"

+* ### fhtunnel
+    Description: "Allows SSH access to the hub from cloud SSH tunnel"

+* ### device-monitor
+    Description: "Monitors device connectivity and health"

+* ### kind-owl
+    Description: "Smarthub notification dispatcher.
+Sends notification to CloudBridge"

+* ### angrydog
+    Description: "Device monitoring application that runs on the hub to capture all events and alarms and takes necessary action! futurehome"

+* ### fhbutler
+    Description: "Hub administration software"